thicccat688/selenium-recaptcha-solver/README.md

 This package is used to solve recaptcha challenges when using a Selenium web driver for web automation tasks.

+It supports single-step and multi-step audio solving for ReCAPTCHA audio challenges.

 ## Requirements

 Python 3.7+